appsmedatailia/fxa-stackbit-builder/src/pages/posts/business-online/amazon-fba/tools/jungle-scout-review.md

 #### Amazon Jungle Scout Blogs

-You can read the Jungle Scout Web App blog on how to use the [Supplier Database](https://junglescout.grsm.io/fennex-supplier-database-blog).
+You can read the Jungle Scout Web App blog on how to use the <a href="https://junglescout.grsm.io/fennex-supplier-database-blog" target="_blank" rel="noopener nofollow sponsored">Supplier Database</a>.

 **Step 7: Product Differentiation Criteria**